Deijin27/wren-xsequence/docs.md

 A utility class for working with XML namespaces.
 You will probably never need this

+### static xml

+The xml namespace value 'http://www.w3.org/XML/1998/namespace'.
+It's easier to use XAttribute.xml

 ### static xmlns

 The xmlns namespace value 'https://www.w3.org/2000/xmlns/'.
 It's easier to use XAttribute.xmlns

+## XText

+An XML text node

+### construct new(value)

+Create a new Text node with the given string content

-### static xml
+### static parse(text)

-The xml namespace value 'http://www.w3.org/XML/1998/namespace'.
-It's easier to use XAttribute.xml
+Create from string

+### toString

+Convert to string representation

+### value

+Get the string content

+### value=(value)

+Set the string content.
+If it's not a string, it is converted with toString

+### write(writerCallable)

+Convert to string in parts and pass to a function.
+Allows more efficient writing to file streams where avaliable